-As more and more people choose to adopt a vegan diet for dietary reasons, animal rights, greenhouse gas produced by agriculture, and many more reasons, we at The Sweaty Penguin felt it would be important to help people taking on this environmentally sustainable diet by pointing out a few of the many misconceptions with regard to veganism.
-Many foods which appear to be animal-free actually contain ingredients like milk, eggs, chicken stock, or whale blubber, which would be impossible to notice without prior warning.
+Though a vegan diet is certainly not necessary to mitigate climate change, many people have chosen to adopt one due to its lower carbon emissions, health benefits, or for ethical reasons.
+That said, many foods which appear to be animal-free actually contain ingredients like milk, eggs, chicken stock, or whale blubber, which would be impossible to notice without prior warning.
 Here are six things you might have thought are vegan, but actually are not:

 While ground beef may not look like it has any meat in it, ground beef is very often mixed with onions, vegetables, breadcrumbs, spices, and other ingredients to add to its flavor.
 One of these ingredients, however, is an egg to hold the beef together.
 Eggs are the product of chickens, rendering the beef inedible.